InseeFr/Pogues/doc/en/javascript/syntax.md

 ```
 ## Import css

-This application uses [style-loader](https://github.com/webpack-contrib/style-loader) in combination with webpack.
-It allows to import `css` files from javascript.
+This application uses [style-loader](https://github.com/webpack-contrib/style-loader) in combination with Webpack.
+It allows to import `css` files from JavaScript.
 Hence, in [src/js/main.js](https://github.com/InseeFr/Pogues/blob/master/src/js/main.js), we import the main css files the application will need:

 ```javascript
 require('../css/pogues.css')
 ```

 It is convenient:
-- to mark some particular `css` file as a dependency for some `javascript` code to run properly;
+- to mark some particular `css` file as a dependency for some `JavaScript` code to run properly;
-- to process the file to make performance optimizations (inline css rules in the `html head` section) and compatibility adjustments (for instance by adding prefixes when needed);
+- to process the file to make performance optimizations (inline `css` rules in the `head` section of the `html` file) and compatibility adjustments (for instance by adding prefixes when needed);
-- to make webpack taking care of copying this asset to the `dist` folder.
+- to make Webpack taking care of copying this asset to the `dist` folder.